iotbzh/uboot-autoconfig/README.md

 ./send_uboot_config <board name> <uboot config>
 ```

-to apply the specified U-Boot config to the named board.
+to apply the specified uboot config to the named board.

 Sample output: